 If required by the Distribution Restoration Contract, the Quick Re-synchronisation unit test will be included as part of the Anchor Power Generating Module Test.
 The following requirements apply:

-In case of disconnection of the Anchor Power Generating Module from the System, the Power Generating Module shall be capable of Quick Re-synchronisation in line with the Protection strategy agreed between the DNO and Anchor Generator in co-ordination with NGESO;
+In case of disconnection of the Anchor Power Generating Module from the System, the Power Generating Module shall be capable of Quick Re-synchronisation in line with the Protection strategy agreed between the DNO and Anchor Generator in co-ordination with the ISOP;

 An Anchor Power Generating Module with a minimum Re-Synchronisation time greater than 15 minutes after its disconnection from any external power supply must be capable of houseload operation from any operating point on its Anchor Power Generating Module performance chart.
 In this case, the identification of houseload operation must not be based solely on switchgear position signals;

 Anchor Power Generating Modules shall be capable of houseload operation, irrespective of any auxiliary connection to the Total System.
-The minimum operation time shall be specified by the DNO, in liaison with NGESO, taking into consideration the specific characteristics of prime mover technology.
+The minimum operation time shall be specified by the DNO, in liaison with the ISOP, taking into consideration the specific characteristics of prime mover technology.

 The tests shall be performed as follows: